Rainiver/Rainiver/README.md

 # Hi there 👋, I'm Rainiver

-I’m an incoming **MPhil student in Data Intensive Science** at the University of Cambridge.
+I’m an **MPhil student in Data Intensive Science** at the University of Cambridge.
 I have a strong background in **3D computer vision, generative AI, and deep learning**, and I’m passionate about turning research into real-world applications.

 ---